tradle/tim-old-engine/README.md

 ### Datalog

 This module uses a datalog, a log-based database of experienced activity that you can write to and use to bootstrap your own databases from.
-Details will follow...

 ### Messaging API